Gol-bit/marketing_anomalies_detection/README.md

-📊 Conversion Anomalies Detection
+Digital Marketing Anomalies Detection
-Conversion Anomalies Detection is a Jupyter Notebook that analyzes marketing conversion data, identifies anomalies, and highlights unusual trends in key performance metrics.

-🎯 Goal
-The notebook helps detect irregularities in conversion rates that may indicate fraud, tracking issues, or unexpected user behavior.
+This Notebook analyzes marketing conversion data, identifies anomalies, and highlights unusual trends in key performance metrics.
+It helps detect irregularities in conversion rates that may indicate fraud, tracking issues, or unexpected user behavior.

-📌 Approach
-Data Preprocessing
+📌 Data Preprocessing

 Loads and formats marketing data.
 Groups data into 2-day intervals for trend analysis.